KumarLabJax/JABS-behavior-classifier/README.md

 ## License

-JABS is licensed under a non-commercial use license, see LICENSE.md for more information.
+JABS is licensed under a non-commercial use license, see LICENSE for more information.
 Contact us for information about licensing for commercial use.

 ## Notice